Sexual Assault - Victim Information

 - Room To Be Safe - A Wisconsin Statewide Helpline for LGBTQ Survivors.
 Survivors or their loved ones can call or text 414-856-LGBT (5428) to receive assistance, referrals, support and safety planning.
 This is not a 24-hour crisis line, but help will be available Monday through Friday from 8 a.m. to 5 p.m. and is monitored nights and weekends.

 A site for transgender, gender non-conforming, or SOFFA survivors of violence.

-- By Your Side / A Tu Lado - A service provided to Sexual Assault Survivors to get information about their rape kits and additional support services.
+- By Your Side / A Tu Lado - A service provided to Sexual Assault Survivors in Wisconsin to get information about their rape kits and additional support services.